Union Platform Overview

 Client Attributes

 Client attributes come in two varieties: global and room-scoped.
 When a client creates, sets, or removes a global attribute, every client in every room containing the sender is instantly notified (again, clients can opt-out of the notification).
-When a client creates, sets, or removes a room-scoped attribute, the occupants of the rooms specified by the attribute’s scope are notified.
+When a client creates, sets, or removes a room-scoped attribute, only the occupants of the rooms specified by the attribute's scope are notified.

 The following code registers to be notified when a client attribute changes for any of the occupants of theRoom: